Dotnet-Boxed/Templates/README.md

 ## How can I install it?

 1. Install the latest [.NET Core SDK](https://dot.net).
-2. Run `dotnet new --install Boxed.Templates` to install the project templates.
+2. Run `dotnet new install Boxed.Templates` to install the project templates.

 ## How can I use it?